1,000+ Opportunities

 for scholarships or individual awards; to individual school classrooms; for mission trips or ambassador programs; for individual school programs; for health-related research; to support fundraising events that are not 100% deductible for charitable purposes.
 Grants to faith-based organizations may be made to support programs that strongly address the focus areas.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations impacting Birmingham, the Black Belt, or the State of Alabama.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations impacting Birmingham, the Black Belt, or the State of Alabama.
+Confirm the full requirements in the official notice before applying.